ipfs/specs/RFC/0000-gateway-redirects.md

 # Summary

-Provide support for URL redirects and rewrites for web sites hosted on Subdomain Gateways, thus enabling support for single-page applications (SPAs).
+Provide support for URL redirects and rewrites for web sites hosted on Subdomain or DNSLink Gateways, thus enabling support for single-page applications (SPAs).

 # Motivation